shinnn/gulp-gh-pages/README.md

 #### options.cacheDir

 Type: `String`
-Default: a temporary folder
+Default: `.publish`

-Useful to keep a cache of the repo to avoid fresh clone all the time.
+Set the directory path to keep a cache of the repository.
+If it doesn't exist, gulp-gh-pages automatically create it.

 #### options.push